 9 Tips on How to Have a Better Colonoscopy

-With proper screening, colorectal cancer is highly preventable, and a colonoscopy is the most effective test for preventing colon cancer.
-The procedure finds colon polyps — these are precancerous cells — and removes them, just as a dermatologist would remove a suspicious mole from your skin.
-Polyps and early colorectal cancer cause no symptoms, so periodic screenings are important.
+Fortunately, with proper screening, colorectal cancer is highly preventable, and a colonoscopy is the most effective test for preventing colon cancer.
+In addition to looking for any notable changes inside the large intestine and rectum, the procedure also finds colon polyps (precancerous cells) and removes them, just as a dermatologist would remove a suspicious mole from your skin.
+Polyps and early colorectal cancer cause no symptoms, so annual screenings beginning at age 45 are important.

-Here, Dr. Daniel Freedberg, a gastroenterologist at NewYork-Presbyterian/Columbia University Irving Medical Center, and Dr. Carolyn Newberry, a gastroenterologist and physician nutrition specialist at NewYork-Presbyterian/Weill Cornell Medical Center, share their colonoscopy prep tips so you can have a better procedure.
+Dr. Daniel Freedberg, a gastroenterologist at NewYork-Presbyterian/Columbia University Irving Medical Center, and Dr. Carolyn Newberry, a gastroenterologist and physician nutrition specialist at NewYork-Presbyterian/Weill Cornell Medical Center, share with Health Matters their colonoscopy prep tips so you can have a better procedure.

 Portrait of Dr. Carolyn Newberry